ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex2_AttackSim_PW_attack.md

 13. You now need to sign out of Microsoft 365 as Holly, close your browser session (to clear your cache), open a new session, and then log back into the **Office 365 home** page as Holly.
 Then navigate to the **Microsoft 365 admin center**.

-# End of Lab for this Lesson
+# Proceed to Lab 3 - Exercise 3